Turnout

 Follow the arrows to see how the IRS process works.
 Start with the notices, decide whether to respond, and see what happens next.
 Each step shows what you can do and what the IRS might do if you don’t.

-Understanding these legal protections is crucial for anyone facing potential wage deductions.
+Understanding these protections is crucial for anyone facing potential wage deductions.
 It empowers you to know your rights and the limits of such actions.
 For example, SSDI recipients can take proactive steps by keeping their payments in separate accounts and addressing any legal notices regarding debts promptly.
 This strategy can help shield your primary source of income from unwanted deductions.

 Follow the flow from understanding your rights to knowing the exceptions and proactive steps you can take to protect your SSDI payments.
 Each box represents a key point in the process.